TamilselvanKM/Accident_Analysis/README.md

 3. Focus infrastructure investments on high-casualty road types.

-4. Conduct regular maintenance to reduce accidents on road surfaces.
+4. Conduct regular maintenance to reduce accidents on uneven road surfaces.

 5. Enhance enforcement in regions and times with high accident frequency.